ibm-cloud-docs/databases-for-redis/work-with-connection-strings.md

 ### The CLI Section

-The "CLI" section contains information that is suited for command-line clients making connections to Redis.
+The "CLI" section contains information that is suited for command-line clients that make connections to Redis.

 Field Name|Index|Description
 ----------|-----|-----------